Glossary of printing terms

 Spine width

 The width of a book's spine.
-This will depend on the number of pages, paper stock, and cover type.
+This will depend on the number of pages, paper stock, and cover type and is calculated and displayed on the configuration page and in subsequent order paperwork.

 Spot colour